mondeja/webkit-wasm-bug/README.md

 # Reproduction of possible wasm-bindgen bug on Webkit

 This is a minimal reproduction of a possible bug in wasm-bindgen.
-The bug is that the wasm-bindgen generated code for Webkit browsers crashes in the app http://wasm.simpleicons.org/ The full code is available at https://github.com/mondeja/simple-icons-website-rs
+Seems that the wasm-bindgen generated code for Webkit browsers crashes in the app http://wasm.simpleicons.org/ The full code is available at https://github.com/mondeja/simple-icons-website-rs

 The bug only happens sometimes, so seems to be a memory error.
 I can't remove more code from this minimal reproducible example because the bug disappears.
 Even with the actual code the bug doesn't happens always.
 It raises `unreachable error` in the console, but sometimes raises an error from a struct not being built (`unwrap` error from a `None`) or a message with "(the wasm file) resource was preloaded using link preload but not used within a few seconds" and no error.